-5.1 The Political Role of Elected Officials
+5.1 The Policy and Legislative Role of Elected Officials

 The electors choose who will govern them at the local level.
 Most of the powers contained in the Community Charter and Local Government Act are to be exercised by the elected officials, rather than staff.
+Some powers may have been delegated; others will remain with the Board.